Taking the High-Edge Route Through Outer Space in Rank 3: Outer Space Interpretation

 Given a Stallings fold decomposition of a train track map $g$, one can define a ``periodic fold line'' in $CV_r$.
 In \cite{stablestrata} it is proved that such periodic fold lines of train track maps are geodesics in the sense that, given 3 points $\gamma(t_1),\gamma(t_2),\gamma(t_3)$ on the geodesic $\gamma$ with $t_1<t_2<t_3$, we have that $d_{\cv}(\gamma(t_1),\gamma(t_2))+d_{\cv}(\gamma(t_2),\gamma(t_3))\leq d_{\cv}(\gamma(t_1),\gamma(t_3))$.
 One may call such a geodesic $\gamma_g$ an \emph{axis} for $g$ and for $\vphi$, where $\vphi$ is the outer automorphism represented by $g$.
 This is all explained carefully in \cite{stablestrata}.

 $CV_r$ has a simplicial complex structure with some faces missing.
-It has a simplex for each marked graph (obtained by varying the lengths on the edges of that graph).
+It has an open simplex for each marked graph (obtained by varying the lengths on the edges of that graph).
 The faces of a simplex are obtained by collapsing the edges of a forest (so that their lengths become zero).

 The following is an easy Corollary of Main Theorem A.